-OneDrive - SharePoint (O365) OAuth2-authorized datasinks allow you to send and/or schedule reports to a given directory in your OneDrive - SharePoint (O365) http://onedrive.com/account.
-Note that OneDrive for Business is also supported (Office 365), as well as SharePoint O365.
-Older SharePoint versions are currently not supported.
+OneDrive - SharePoint (O365) OAuth2-authorized datasinks enable you to send and schedule reports directly to a specified directory in your OneDrive or SharePoint (O365) account (http://onedrive.com/).
+This functionality supports OneDrive for Business (Office 365) as well as SharePoint O365.

+Please Note: Older versions of SharePoint are not supported.